Praqma/AndroidAospInDocker/README.md

 ###Requirements
 This setup has been tested on AWS EC2 instance c4.4xlarge 30 Gb RAM, 16VCPU 62ECU 320 Gb SSD.
 OS Ubuntu Trusty 14.04 LTS, kernel version: 3.13.0-77-generic.
 Docker version: 1.11.2.
 Docker compose version: 1.7.1
+In this documantation it supposed you have a host or AWS instance with docker v1.11.2 and docker-compose v1.7.1 are installed.
+See [Install Docker on Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntulinux/)

-see [Build Environment](https://source.android.com/source/requirements.html#hardware-requirements) to know more about minimum HW requirements.
+See [Build Environment](https://source.android.com/source/requirements.html#hardware-requirements) to know more about minimum HW requirements.

 ### Preparations